The Co-up Lab

-Themes for the events are aligned with the projects of the enrolled participants and educational seminars and workshops are set to be in line with the projects development stage, according to the user-centered process:
+Themes for the events are aligned with the projects of the enrolled participants and educational seminars and workshops are set to be in line with the projects development stage, according to the user-centred process:

-- Co-up Lab 2 (17-18 October preliminary at Tekniska Museet): Testing and creation
+- Co-up Lab 2: (at Tekniska Museet): Testing and creation

-- Co-up Lab 3 (20-21 November preliminary at Tekniska Museet): Communication
+- Co-up Lab 3: (at Tekniska Museet): Communication

-- Exhibition (December date to be decided, preliminary at Karolinska Institutet Library Solna): Implementation
+- Exhibition (at Karolinska Institutet Library Solna): Implementation

 Study pace and learning activities